 Verbier Infinite Playground (VIP Pass)

-When you stay a minimum of one night in the region and pay the tourist tax, you’re issued with the Verbier Infinite Playground Pass (VIP Pass).
-This pass provides you with discounts to many local attractions and free access to the ski lifts for pedestrians and a 50% reduction for cyclists throughout the summer season.
-There is unlimited access to the region’s local buses, meaning it’s easy to get out and explore further afield.
-So whether you are an explorer, a nature-lover or a thrill-seeker, you are likely to make some great savings by using the VIP Pass.
+When you stay a minimum of one night in the region and pay the tourist tax, you’re issued with a Verbier Infinite Playground Pass (VIP Pass) which provides some great savings.
+The VIP Pass gives you discounts to many local attractions and free access to the ski lifts for pedestrians and a 50% reduction for cyclists throughout the summer season.
+There’s also unlimited access to the region’s local buses, meaning it’s easy to get out and explore further afield.

 Things to do in summer in Verbier